History of the Perthshire Patons

 Abt.
 1745 - 4/5/1820

-John is confirmed as Calum's and Jamie's great great great great great great grandfather.
+John is confirmed as Calum's, Jamie's and Pippa's six times great grandfather.

 The possibility of John Paton being our earliest confirmed Paton ancestor was first raised in March 2002 by distant cousin Pamela McLennan.
 Follow up research at our end has since confirmed this possibility as fact, so many thanks to Pamela for the tip off!